gregofgreg5/magick-ink2020/worlds-almanac/world-building/order-of-knowledge.md

 An unspoken, not quite secret, order of devoted to gathering, protecting and understanding the universe through the Great Diegesis.

 ## The Great Diegesis
 At the center of everything is ***The Great Diegesis***.
-It is a tenant of the faith that all things are connected by a single narrative that runs through all the worlds.
-The goal of the order is to recording the ongoing elements of the Diegesis.
+It is a tenant that all things are connected by a single narrative that runs through all the worlds.
+The goal of the order is to record the elements of the Diegesis.

 ### Lore
 The Great Diegesis (*sometimes just The Diegesis*) is the story of the universe.
 It has a finite beginning and stretches out from that point in space-time in infinite directions.
 Each person, every life tells a story that is interconnected with all life in the universe.
 The most sacred part of any life (or story) is how it is connected to others and to the Diegesis.